anefischer/udacity/README.md

 This is a github repro for the Udacity Nanodegree Programms I haven taken in 2021.
 It includes all the graded projects.
 In case you have a question feel free to contact me.

+Udacity has a lot of more interessting courses and the options are endless.
+My goal was to get fast into Data Science and Machine Learning while also understanding the theory behind it.
+I therefor selected the following courses.
 The cumulative effort for the courses is 26 months (based on 10hrs/week).
 I guess thats about one term at university.
 Without any discount that would have been 9300€ (with discount, diligence and hopefully tax it will be about 300€), which is actually way more than the price of a fuel master degree at GA tech: [OMSCS](https://omscs.gatech.edu).

-Udacity has a lot of more interessting courses.
-My goal was to get fast into Data Science and Machine Learning while also understanding the theory behind it.
-I therefor selected the following courses.

 Note: Udacity reviewers give very useful feedback even after successfully passing a project.
 I am still implementing most of it.